Town of French Road Report – March 2021

 4.)
 Grading: The township owns a grader and hires an operator to grade several of the gravel roads that serve as access to properties.

 5.)
 Calcium Chloride: The Township began a program of applying chloride to the gravel roads in 1997.
-This treatment helps to keep the “fines” intact on the roadway and reduces dust during the summer months, prolonging the useful lifetime of the surface.
-After experimenting with a polymer-based product, we are going back to calcium chloride.
+This treatment helps to keep the ‘fines’ intact on the roadway and reduces dust during the summer months prolonging the useful lifetime of the surface.
+After experimenting with a polymer based product we are going back to calcium chloride.

-The roadsides are mowed by a contractor during July or August most years (note: the roadside mowing was not done in 2013).
+6.)
+Roadside Mowing: The roadsides are mowed by a contractor during July or August most years.
 This maintenance improves visibility and guards against the establishment of stands of brush and tree species within 8 feet of roadway edges.